Revisiting 1920s Men’s Hairstyles

 Men’s fashion company Hockerty draws inspiration from the decade of the 1920s for its fall-winter 2021 collection.

-Slicked-back hair and stylish, intelligent ensembles characterized Dunhill’s spring 2011 menswear collection, which paid homage to the era of the 1920s.
+Slicked-back hair and stylish, intelligent ensembles characterized Dunhill’s spring 2011 menswear collection, which paid homage to the 1920s era.

 Jester White, a British model, sports an ultra-sleek look for Juun.
 J’s spring 2014 campaign.
 Jester’s hair is slicked back and parted with a sharp angle in the middle.

-From slicked-back hair to pompadours to slick-backed Caesar cuts, there were plenty of 1920s men’s hairstyles.
+From slicked-back hair (recently popularized by the Peaky Blinders hairstyle) to pompadours to slick-backed Caesar cuts, there were plenty of 1920s men’s hairstyles.
 Overall, men’s hair tended toward shorter cuts than women’s in this era—and if you look closely at photos from this period, you’ll notice that men tended to have their hair parted on one side with a small part in front.

 The 1920s was an era of experimentation for both sexes: men wore their hair slicked back into a pompadour style or cut into short curls around the ears; women sported shoulder-length bobs that seemed to be inspired by bobbed haircuts worn by flappers during World War I.